arky/iiab-dev-mode/README.md

 1. Check out this repository and its submodules on to your development machine.
 `git clone --recursive git@github.com:arky/iiab-dev-mode.git`

 2. Change directory into 'iiab-dev-mode' with `cd iiab-dev-mode`.
+You can update all the submodules to latest master using `git submodule foreach git pull origin master`

 3. Setup a vagrant machine with `vagrant up` and provision it with `vagrant provision`.
 Please select the available bridge network interface (wlan0 or eth0) that connects your host machine to the Internet.